Skip to main content

 Yes, food can really cause congestion.
 Dairy can thicken mucus in some patients, and high-histamine foods like wine, aged cheese, and fermented foods can trigger vasomotor rhinitis (congestion driven by blood vessel changes, not allergies).
 A short elimination trial is the cleanest way to test this for yourself.

 Yes, mold is common in Philadelphia rowhomes.
-Flat roofs, brick construction, and humid summers create perfect conditions for mold growth, especially in basements and behind drywall near old plumbing.
+Flat roofs, brick construction, and humid summers create perfect conditions for mold growth, particularly in basements and behind drywall near old plumbing.
 Many patients feel meaningfully better within a few weeks of running a dehumidifier and a HEPA filter.

 Allergy shots, also called subcutaneous immunotherapy, can be very effective for specific allergens like cats, ragweed, or dust mites.
 They usually take 3 to 5 years to retrain the immune system.
 We often start lifestyle and gut work first, so you feel better while you decide on long-term immunotherapy.